OsBlaineOra/db-devops-tools/UTPLSQL.md

 git commit -m\"your commit message\" git push"

-You may click the links to return to the below instructions if you would like to copy and paste the commands.
+You may click the links to return to the below instructions, if you would like to copy and paste the commands.
 You may also hover the links to see the commands displayed in the popup text.

 ### Liquibase Update
 ```